Texas-Robotics-Academy/markdown/2021/programming_hello.md

 cout << "Hello World!" << endl;
 ```

-We only have one command for this program.
-Here we tell the computer to use *cout* and then put what we want to print after *<<*.
+Here print using *cout*.
+Put what should be printed after *<<*.

 The double left-angle brackets are like an arrow pointing toward *cout*, sending something into it (in this case, *"Hello World"*) to *cout*.

-After *"Hello World"* there is `<< endl`, which tells the program to end the line of text and follows it with a **newline**, which literally tells the terminal to go to a new line.
-This is kind of like hitting *enter* at the end of a line when you're typing text.
+After *"Hello World"* there is `<< endl`.
+This tells the program to end the line of text and put any new content on the next line.

+The quotation marks indicate that what is inside is a **string**, that is, literal text that we want in the program.

-We put quotation marks around the words we want to display (this is called a **string**).
-In cpp, every line of code (ones without braces) ends in a semi-colon.
+In c++, every line of code (ones without braces) ends in a semi-colon.

-So, you are telling the computer to send *"Hello World!"* as a string to *cout* to be displayed on the screen.

 ```cpp
 return 0;
 ```

-This last line **returns** the number zero.
-We will get into what this means in a later tutorial, but for now, we can understand it as telling the computer that our program ran properly.
+We will come back to what **return** means later in the academy.
+For now, just place it here because it is necessary for the program to execute properly.

-We then use a closing brace to end the function, and with it, the program.

 ## Compiling and Executing from the Command Line

-Compiling code is the act of turning your code into a program that the machine can **execute** or run.
+Compiling code turns the code into a program that can be **executed**.

-To compile your code, we will use the GNU C++ compiler, better known as *g++*.

 - Go back to your terminal where you should be in ~/cpp_exercises/3_1
   - Use the `cd` command to get there if you aren't there already!